Campfire Opening……….

 Soon began to peak and pine,

-Thought he oughter "jine" his daughter,
+Thought he oughter "jine"

 Now he's with his clementine.